HCL-TECH-SOFTWARE/sample-react-script-application/README.md

 ## Caution

+Before version 201 (This issue has been fixed with DX CF 201 onward):
 Please do not set the `collapseWhitespace` to `false` in your webpack minify configuration.
 There is an issue with the importer expecting a carriage return at the end of the html document and if it is not present, it will place the <htmlwrapper> incorrectly, hiding the React component output.

 ## Setup